A cold can leave you with a stuffy nose, heavy head and sore throat, but one of the most frustrating symptoms is blocked ears.

 3. Gentle Valsalva Manoeuvre

-Blow gently while pinching your nose and keeping your mouth closed.
+Pinch your nose closed and keep your mouth shut.

 4. Warm Compress

-Place a warm towel over the ear for 10 minutes to ease discomfort and improve circulation.
+Place a warm towel over the affected ear for 10 minutes.

 5. Stay Hydrated